alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * If either one cancels the trade while the other one confirmed it, then both will return to the trade menu and pick a new pokemon to send (or exit).

-* When both players confirm the trade, the trading process will start, and after that both players return to [Players Ready for Trade](#players-ready-for-trade).
+* When both players confirm the trade, the trading process will start.

 <div align="center">